provide-io/operating/governance/operating-agreement.md

 **Incubation Leadership Team Composition:** The Incubation Leadership Team shall consist of 5 to 9 members.
 The team will include roles such as Team Lead, Strategy and Planning Specialist, Financial Analyst, Marketing and Outreach Coordinator, Product Development and Management Expert, and Operations and HR Specialist.

-**Role Application and Interviews:** Roles within the ILT will be applied for and filled through an interview process.
-Tim Perkins, the initial member of provide.io, will be involved in all interviews and will be responsible for assembling the ILT.
+**Role Application and Interviews:** Roles within the ILT will be applied for, and filled, through an interview process.
+Tim Perkins, the initial member of provide.io, will be involved in all interviews, and will be participating in, and taking the lead for, assembling the ILT.
+The interviewing process will be subject to change as the ILT is put together.
+A vote will be taken to establish whether the initial ILT members feel comfortable with its strategy, and ability to perform to it, enough after forming that it is worth pursuing.

 **Decision Making:** The Incubation Leadership Team shall make decisions through a voting process, with an odd number of members to avoid split votes.
 Decisions shall be made in the best interest of provide.io and its objectives.

 **Leadership Votes:** Leadership votes may not be resold or transferred.
 If a team member abandons their vote, the remaining team members may discuss and solicit a replacement to represent the abandoned vote.

-**ICN Viability Vote:** Within 13 months, the Incubation Leadership Team must vote on whether the ICN strategy is viable and can be executed.
+**ICN Viability Vote:** Within 13 months, the Incubation Leadership Team must vote on whether the ICN strategy is viable, and can be executed.
 A majority vote in favor of the ICN's viability is required for provide.io to continue developing and deploying the ICN.

 **Compensation:** Compensation for Incubation Leadership Team members shall be determined by the team and approved by a majority vote.